ankushb92/ankushb92.github.io/_posts/2023-06-03-kotlin-coroutines-1.markdown

 ### What are coroutines (from Kotlin documentation<sup>[1]</sup>)?
 A coroutine is an instance of suspendable computation.
 It is conceptually similar to a thread, in the sense that it takes a block of code to run that works concurrently with the rest of the code.
 However, a coroutine is not bound to any particular thread.
 It may suspend its execution in one thread and resume in another one.

+### Why use coroutines instead of doing things the usual way (thread pools)
+Thread pools are the usual and recommended way of writing concurrent programs in Java.
+Coroutines have the following advantages over thread pools:
+1. Coroutines are a light-weight abstraction over threads and don't map directly to OS threads, unlike Java `Thread` instances.
+This means that you can launch way more coroutines than threads in a thread pool.
+We can do this because coroutines are 'suspendable' (they don't block threads) and a lot more coroutines can be run on a single thread.
+2. Coroutines support the model of [structured concurrency](https://kotlinlang.org/docs/coroutines-basics.html#structured-concurrency) which had advantages like fewer memory leaks and built-in cancellation support.
+Structured concurrency also ensures that any errors in the code are properly reported and are never lost.

 ### Problem: How to merge k sorted lists into a single sorted list?
 Let's solve the problem of merging k sorted lists such that the resulting list is sorted.
 For example:
 When given these 3 lists as input: